srl-labs/clab-api-server/README.md

 Before running the `clab-api` server, ensure the following are set up on the server machine:

 1.  **Containerlab:** Requieres clab `v0.68.0+` The `clab` executable must be installed and available in the system's `PATH` for the user running the API server.
 See [Containerlab Installation Guide](https://containerlab.dev/install/).
+> [!NOTE]
+> Containerlab 0.68.0+ is not available yet, but the 0.1.0 release of the clab-api-server is compatible with the 0.67.0 version of Containerlab.
 2.  **Linux System:** The API server is designed for Linux environments.
 3.  **PAM Configuration:** Pluggable Authentication Modules (PAM) must be configured correctly ( Linux default is good ).
 The API uses the `login` service by default.
 PAM is available on most Linux distributions out of the box and doesn't require additional installation for using the pre-built binary.
 4.  **User Group:** Linux groups need to exist according to your .env settings to successfully authenticate via the `/login` endpoint.